Nimrod51/gpx-to-spacetimecube/README.md

 <img src="/spacetimeplot.gif?raw=true" width="500px">

 ******************************************
-## Instructions for running as a QGIS Plugin:
+## Instructions for manual installation (if installation through QGIS Plugins menu fails):

 1. Clone or download this repository and place items in a folder, e.g. "GPXToSpaceTimeCube"